-Wherever you are in our beautiful city, there is always another corner to discover.
-The brilliant foodie haven of Heddon Street, the continental-style streets of St James’s, and the now-iconic bronze and stone ‘ribbon’ building in St James’s Market are just a few of our favourites.
+Whenever you think you’ve discovered every part of London, there is always another corner to discover.
+The brilliant foodie haven of Heddon Street, the continental-style streets of St James’s, and the tree lined pavements of Regent Street are just a few of our favourites.

 St James’s Square is a stone’s throw away from some of St James’s most-popular destinations – The Grosvenor Gallery, Institute of Contemporary Arts and Sofitel St James’s Hotel to name a few.